White-fronted falconet: Taxonomy and systematics

-The white-fronted falconet was first described as Microhierax latifrons by the British ornithologist Richard Bowdler Sharpe in 1879 on the basis of specimens from the Lawa River and Lumbidan in Borneo.
+The white-fronted falconet was first described as Microhierax latifrons by the British ornithologist Richard Bowdler Sharpe in 1879 on the basis of specimens from the Lawas River and Lumbidan in Borneo.
 The generic name Microhierax is from the Ancient Greek mikros, meaning small, and hierax, meaning hawk.
 The specific name latifrons is from the Latin latus, meaning wide or broad, and frons, meaning forehead.
 White-fronted falconet is the official common name designated by the International Ornithologists' Union.

 The white-fronted falconet is one of five species in the falconet genus Microhierax, which is found in Southeast Asia, South Asia, and the Philippines.
 A 2004 study of mitochondrial and nuclear DNA by Carole Griffiths and colleagues found that within the family Falconidae, the falconets were mostly closely related to the pygmy falcons (Polihierax).
 These two genera are further sister to the falcons of the genus Falco.
 No subspecies of the white-fronted falconet are recognised.